Skip to main content

 ACTIONS

 Paralyzing Claw.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 5 (1d6 + 2) slashing damage.
-If the target is a living creature other than an elf, it makes a DC 10 Constitution saving throw .
-On a failure, the target is paralyzed for 1 minute.
+If the target is a living creature other than an elf, it makes a DC 10 Constitution .
+On a failure, the target is for 1 minute.
 The target repeats the saving throw at the end of its turns, ending the effect on itself on a success.
 If the target’s saving throw is successful or the effect ends for it, it is immune to any Paralyzing Claw for 24 hours.

 Bite.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one incapacitated creature.
+Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 6 (1d8 + 2) piercing damage.

 Combat

 Ghouls rarely attack when they are outnumbered.
 They prefer to swarm their enemies, with at least two ghouls attacking one target, preferably an unarmored non-elf.
-They retreat if they take radiant damage but try to drag paralyzed victims with them.
+They retreat if they take radiant damage but try to drag victims with them.

 Legends and Lore